yeungchenwa/FontDiffuser/README.md

 - `resolution`: The resolution of the UNet in our diffusion model.
 - `style_image_size`: The resolution of the style image, can be different with `resolution`.
 - `content_image_size`: The resolution of the content image, should be the same as the `resolution`.
-- `channel_attn`: Whether to use the channel attention in MCA block.
+- `channel_attn`: Whether to use the channel attention in the MCA block.
 - `train_batch_size`: The batch size in the training.
 - `max_train_steps`: The maximum of the training steps.
 - `learning_rate`: The learning rate when training.